mattermost/docs/source/playbooks/get-started-with-playbooks.rst

 Welcome message
 ---------------

 Create a welcome message so that when members join your run, it's easy for them to see where they're needed and where to find the relevant information.
+This is especially important during a time-sensitive incident to eliminate confusion and help members ramp up quickly.

 Tasks and checklists
 --------------------